Site menu:

 Alexandra Lenhard, Wolfgang Lenhard & Sebastian Gary

 cNORM (A. Lenhard, Lenhard & Gary, 2018) is an R package that generates continuous test norms for psychometric and biometric data and analyzes the associated model fit.
-Originally, cNorm exclusively used an approach that makes no assumptions about the specific distribution of the raw data (A. Lenhard, Lenhard, Suggate & Segerer, 2016).
-Since version 3.2 (2024), however, the package also offers the option of parametric modeling using the beta-binomial distribution.
+Originally, cNORM exclusively used an approach that makes no assumptions about the specific distribution of the raw data (A. Lenhard, Lenhard, Suggate & Segerer, 2016).
+However, the package now also offers the option of parametric modeling using the beta-binomial distribution or the sinh-arcsinh distribution.

 cNORM was developed specifically for achievement tests (e.g. vocabulary development: A. Lenhard, Lenhard, Segerer & Suggate, 2015; written language acquisition: W. Lenhard, Lenhard & Schneider, 2017).
 However, the package can be used wherever mental (e.g. reaction time), physical (e.g. body weight) or other test scores depend on continuous (e.g. age, duration of schooling) or discrete explanatory variables (e.g. sex, test form).
 In addition, the package can also be used for "conventional" norming based on individual groups, i.e. without including explanatory variables.

 The package estimates percentiles as a function of the explanatory variable.
-This is done either parametrically on the basis of the beta-binomial distribution or distribution-free using Taylor polynomials.
 Mathematical modeling of the data using continuous variables such as age has the following advantages:

 On the following pages, we will demonstrate the necessary steps for the application of the R package with real human performance data, namely, with the normative sample of the sentence comprehension subtest of ELFE 1-6, a reading comprehension test in German language (W. Lenhard & Schneider, 2006) and with the German adaptation of the Peabody Picture Vocabulary Test 4 (A. Lenhard et al., 2015):